Policies and Standards

 English Equivalency Test

-Students who pass the State University English Equivalency Test are awarded course and unit credit for English 100 and English 110.
+Students who pass the State University English Equivalency Test are awarded course and unit credit for English G100 and English G110.
 Credits are posted to transcripts upon completion of all other graduation requirements.
-Copies of the official test results must be requested from the testing service by the student and forwarded to the Admissions and Records Office.
+Copies of the official test results must be requested from the testing service by the student and forwarded to the Enrollment Center.

 Certified Administrative Professional (CAP) Examination